Mcrich23/Mcrich23-Toolkit/README.md

 ### **Description:**

-A nice multiple filter UI
+A nice multiple filter UI that horizontally scrolls

 ### **Image:**